seeingthroughthenet/nibbana-the-mind-stilled/manuscript/markdown/sermon-03.md

 > future? (and so on)[^fn106]

-"But, I was not pleased with such teachings", says *Hemaka*, "It is only you, O! sage, who teaches the *Dhamma* that destroys the craving in the present, understanding which, and mindfully following it accordingly, one could go beyond the sticky craving in the world." *Hemaka's* praise of the Buddha was inspired by this most distinctive feature in the *Dhamma*.
+"But, I was not pleased with such teachings", says *Hemaka*, "It is only you, O! sage, who teaches the Dhamma that destroys the craving in the present, understanding which, and mindfully following it accordingly, one could go beyond the sticky craving in the world." *Hemaka's* praise of the Buddha was inspired by this most distinctive feature in the Dhamma.

-We have already stated that by '*Dhamma*' is meant the law of dependent arising.
+We have already stated that by 'Dhamma' is meant the law of dependent arising.
 This is further proof that the basic principle underlying the formula of dependent arising could be traced to the constant relationship between consciousness and name-and-form, already present in one's mental continuum,